vpoluyaktov/github_developer_profiler/README.md

 A GitHub developer assessment tool that analyzes users' public repositories to generate detailed insights about their coding skills, technical expertise, and development patterns.

-Built with Go and Fyne,
+Built with Go and Fyne, it combines intelligent repository analysis with AI-powered code evaluation to create professional-looking reports.
-it combines intelligent repository analysis with AI-powered code evaluation to create [professional reports](https://vpoluyaktov.github.io/github_developer_profiler/report_sample.html) showcasing developer capabilities, language proficiency, code quality metrics, and project complexity assessments.
+These reports showcase developer capabilities, language proficiency, code quality metrics, and project complexity assessments.
+You can find a [sample report here](https://vpoluyaktov.github.io/github_developer_profiler/report_sample.html).

 ## Features